 But looks alone should not be the deciding factor.
 A little expertise is needed when choosing the material of the rim:

-Steel rims are heavy and rust quickly.
+Steel rims are heavy and can rust.
 On the other hand, they are suitable for winter use.
-Aluminium rims are more expensive and provide better driving dynamics.
+Aluminium rims are more expensive, but thanks to their lighter weight they provide better driving dynamics.
 But they need a little love: only those who take good care of them will make it through the winter with a visually flawless appearance.
 Magnesium rims come into play one price level higher.
 They are ultra-light and yet extremely stable.

 But no matter how striking the look of a rim, unfortunately not everything that is pleasing is allowed.
 Highly luminous elements or components protruding from the side, for example, are prohibited.
-Rim size and tyre size must correspond to the specifications of the registration office.
+This is because the rim size and tyre size must correspond to the specifications in the registration certificate.
+Other rim and tyre sizes that you may be allowed to drive can be found in the CoC document (Certificate of Conformity) of your vehicle.
 Tyres must not protrude too close to the bodywork.
-In addition, the load capacity must of course be correct to ensure safety.
+Of course, the load capacity must also be correct to ensure safety.

 This applies equally to the tyres fitted.
 Poor tyre grip, i.e. insufficient grip on the road, can have fatal consequences.
 That is why there are a few legal restrictions here as well.
 Slicks, i.e. tyres without tread, are not permitted.
 The law requires a minimum tread depth of 1.6 millimetres.
 In addition, as a rule, all tyres on the car must be the same size.
 The permissible tyre size is stated in your vehicle registration document.